zacanger/niddesa/README.md

 Google, Yandex, IBM Watson, and Amazon all have Sinahala to English translation.
 Of those, Yandex and Watson's results are garbage.
 Google's seem to halfway-usable.
-Microsoft and the others don't have Sinhala.
-None of them have Pali.
-Amazon's is worse than Google's, but might still be helpful for areas where Google's translation gets weird.
-Spot-checking can be done [here](https://ai-service-demos.go-aws.com/translate) without needing to create an AWS account.
+Amazon's is less useful, but I used it anyway in case it picks up on spots where the results from Google got strange.

 See other READMEs in the repo for more notes.